 - Vanguard S&P 500 UCITS ETF: A TER of 0.07% and AUM of 22B.

-Given these choices, I would personally take the Vanguard fund.
-It has slightly higher TER than Invesco.
+Given these choices, I would take the Vanguard fund.
+On the one hand, it has a slightly higher TER than Invesco.
 But it is five times bigger.
-And I really like Vanguard Philosophy.
+And I like Vanguard Philosophy.

 European ETF Portfolio with Total World ETF

 For the world ETF, there are two indices that we can consider: The MSCI World index and the FTSE All-World index.
 Here are some interesting European ETFs following these two indexes:

 - HSBC MSCI World UCITS ETF: A TER of 0.15% and 1.6B of assets.

 - Invesco MSCI World UCITS ETF: A TER of 0.19% and 711M of assets.